 However, when that ended we were in a dilemma.
 We still couldn't find a permanent apartment or even another short-term one.
 So we decided to spend the month of June in Lauderdale-by-the-Sea, as it was cheaper to stay in an apartment in Florida than AirBnB here!
 And we had some JetBlue credits that were about to expire.

-for us back in Nassau while we were in Lauderdale-by-the-Sea and we searched
+Our sons kept looking for rental apartments for us back in Nassau while we were in Lauderdale-by-the-Sea and we searched online.

 There is a shortage of affordable and decent rentals here in Nassau, partly (or perhaps mainly) due to the increasing number of expensive AirBnbs and also because some foreign companies snatch up rentals sight unseen and are prepared to pay high rents and large deposits for their non-Bahamian employees in advance.
 We read that a similar problem exists with the rental market in many other countries.